andrew-js-wright/andrew-js-wright.github.io/_posts/2017-01-29-is-ip-whitelisting-secure.markdown

 - network
 ---

 IP whitelisting is a common security measure used to protect web services.
-It filters traffic by the source IP address only allowing pre-approved addresses to access the service.
+It filters traffic by the source IP address allowing pre-approved addresses to access the service.
 It’s been around for a long time and recently a colleague asked if it was still secure.
 As discussed below, IP whitelisting isn’t a silver bullet but in the right circumstances is still a useful security control.

 Before we can get into whether something is secure or not we need to define what secure means.
 A common rubric used to measure the security of a system is it’s ability to protect Confidentiality, Integrity and Availability.
 Lets apply that to IP whitelisting and see how it holds up.